aalicki/aalicki/README.md

 * Tailwind CSS
 * AWS

-That said, I have a wide-array of expeirences with many technologies, tools, and systems.
+I have a wide-array of expeirences with many technologies, tools, and systems.
 Feel free to <a href="https://alicki.me">visit my digital portfolio & blog</a>

 ---